 - Green wall with plantings that change with the seasons

-- Display boxes within the walls of the Resource Centre to provide changing displays of current areas of exploration – enticement and engagement of children as they move through the school
+- Display boxes within the walls of the Beryl Gregory Resource Centre provide changing displays of current areas of exploration – enticement and engagement of children as they move through the school